-Emotional Trauma: Psychological Effects and Solutions
+Emotional Trauma: Psychological Tests and Healing

 What are the causes of emotional trauma?
 There are 3 common causes: